sergey-koba-mobidev/university-journal/README.md

 - A student view.
 - Add teacher an ability to create groups and students.
 - Clone group button
-- Slow query in show relationship (many attends)
+- Slow query in show relationship
 - backup data